BOXLEGENDARY/Dex/README.md

 > 2. Dex is too advanced to be updated frequently.
 > 3. What's different between Dex 2021 and Dex 2026?
 >    - Just keeping it fresh.
->    - All third-party components are pre-bundled to ensure everything keeps working even if the original repositories are deleted.
+>    - Uses stable third-party components.

 ---